Sun can cause a multitude of hair problems. From colour-fade to frizz and dry ends.

-The hair masque is our go-to product to pack moisture into the hair.
+The hair masque is my go-to product to pack moisture into the hair.
 It touches the parts that conditioners don’t reach.
 If you have curly hair this is an absolute must.
 Masques are designed to leave hair nourished, soft and shiny.
 We cannot stress enough how important it is to get into the habit of using a masque once a week on curly hair.
 If you think you don’t have time, think again.
-Its the key to banishing the frizz.
+It’s the key to banishing the frizz.
 Still, don’t think you have time?
-Check out our blog No Time for a Hair Mask?
+Check out my blog No Time for a Hair Treatment?

 And by the way, if your hair is excessively dry you can use a masque twice a week, particularly during the summer months and then revert back to once a week, once your hair is feeling more hydrated.

 Don’t forget to maintain hydration in between washes.
 Mix a small amount of conditioner or hair masque with a little water and feed it into your curls for a quick refresh.

 Summer Hair Guide: Suitcase Essentials